Automattic/wp-calypso/client/components/data/domain-management/transfer/README.md

 As well as:

-* `domains` - a list of domains, it's the result of a call to `DomainsStore.getForSite` for the current site
+* `domains` - a list of domains, it's the result of a call to `DomainsStore.getBySite` for the current site
 * `wapiDomainInfo` - Wapi domain info, it's the result of a call to `WapiDomainInfoStore.getForSite` for the current site

 It's updated whenever `DomainsStore`, `WapiDomainInfoStore` or `sites` changes.